brightcove/brightcove-player-sdk-ios-ima/README.md

 ### Modifying the IMAAdsRequest

-The IMA Plugin passes an `IMAAdsRequest` object to a `BCOMIMAPlaybackSessionDelegate` immediately before calling `IMAAdsLoader -requestAdsWithAdsRequest`, allowing the user to first modify the ads request.
+The IMA Plugin passes an `IMAAdsRequest` object to a `BCOVIMAPlaybackSessionDelegate` immediately before calling `IMAAdsLoader -requestAdsWithAdsRequest`, allowing the user to first modify the ads request.
 To receive the ads request callback, create an object that implements the `BCOVIMAPlaybackSessionDelegate` protocol.

     @import BrightcovePlayerSDK;
     @import BrightcoveIMA;